 2. How to make £1,000 fast with matched betting

 With matched betting, you have the advantage that you can start making money from day one.
 You do not need to wait for anything to become established and the amount you make is totally under your control.
-Although in the beginning, I recommend to take it slow, in theory, nothing would stop you to make £1,000 on your first day (assuming you have sufficient money to start with).
+Although in the beginning, I recommend taking it slow, in theory, nothing would stop you to make £1000 on your first day (assuming you have sufficient money to start with).

 I made £245 in my first month of matched betting but I only started with £10 and managed my bets alongside my full-time job.
 If you are interested in starting matched betting, read my beginner-friendly guide and grab a free trial with Profit Accumulator.

 Affiliate marketing means you recommend services and products you find useful to other people and receive a commission when they make a purchase.
 It is easy to combine with blogging as you can place affiliate links onto your blog.
 You may find my detailed guide on how to get started with affiliate marketing useful.